 Although carried out with due care the possible complications of any procedure involving injections include infection, bleeding, bruising or an unexpected reaction to the anaesthetic.
 The exact risks are specific to you and differ for every person although we ensure strict sterile surgical precautions are undertaken to ensure risks are reduced to a minimum.
 Ask your Podiatrist to explain how these risks apply to you.

 Verruca needling is available to most patients who have problems with painful or unsightly verrucas subject to an assessment in order to ensure there are no medical or surgical reasons why such a procedure should not be carried out.

-Needling costs from £395 (more for complex cases) and includes all dressings and up to 4 follow-up visits; should there be a requirement a second needling session after 4 months’ duration is offered for a nominal fee of £250.
+Needling costs from £395 (more for complex cases) and includes all dressings and up to 4 follow-up visits; should there be a requirement a second needling session after 4 months’ duration is offered for a reduced fee.

 The technique has been successfully employed on patients not local to the area and travelling long distances.
 You will need to attend clinic at about two weeks post operation.
 Please telephone the Podiatrist for this option to discuss further.

 If you have had to endure the discomfort of painful or unsightly verrucas pick up the telephone and make an appointment to see the podiatrist or telephone for an informal chat.